edibledinos/pwnypack/README.md

 ## License

-DPF is distributed under the MIT license.
+*pwnypack* is distributed under the MIT license.